Submissions

 Rejection

-by us is not a mark of whether we think a script is good or not it simply means that we don’t think we are the right agency for your work so please try other agents and publishers.
+Rejection by us simply means that we don’t think we are the right agency for your work so please try other agents and publishers.

 If you are struggling to find representation it’s important to keep in mind that this is normal for most people.
 There are many large agencies and small independent agents in the UK alone, try all of them keeping a record of who you’ve sent out to and when, ticking them off when you hear back.
 At the same time, start your next writing project, try a different genre or a different voice.
-Join a writing group or society – SCBWI is very active and supportive for children’s writers both published and unpublished.
+Join a writing group or society – SCBWI (Society of Children’s Book Writers and Illustrators) is very active and supportive for children’s writers both published and unpublished.
 Don’t be put off by other writers’ early success, every writer’s journey to publication is unique.
 Good Luck!